lauragates1214/python-programming-algorithms/README.md

 ---

 Most of the programs were written entirely by me based on the lab/problem set prompt.
-My contribution to the code, where CS50 has included pre-existing code, is commented with **LauraPG**, and outlined under implementation details below.
+Where CS50 has included pre-existing code, my contributions to the code are commented with **LauraPG**, and outlined under implementation details below.
 I've listed the assignments in reverse order of completion.

 ---

-**Topic 5: Data Structures**<br>
-*abstract data types // queues, stacks // linked lists // trees, binary search trees // hash tables // tries*
-<br><br><br>
-**Lab 5: Inheritance**<br>
-*Simulates genetic inheritance of blood type.*
+**CS50x Lab 6: World Cup**<br>
+*Simulates a sports tournament.*
 <br><br>
 Implementation details for my contribution to code:
-- allocates memory for a new person via malloc
-- sets parent pointers of new person
-- assigns both alleles for new person by randomly choosing one allele from each parent, or if reaches final generation sets parent pointers to NULL and generates each allele randomly
-- returns a pointer for the person that was allocated
-- frees memory for the person, then recursively frees memory for all their ancestors.<br><br>
+- reads team data from csv file provided in command line into program's memory as dictionaries and appends to list
+- simulates a tournament, repeatedly simulating rounds until left with one team.

 **Problem Set 5: Speller**
 *Implements a dictionary's functionality.
 Spell-checks a file, using hash table, after loading a dictionary of words from disk into memory (implemented in dictionary.c).
 Prototypes for functions defined in dictionary.h.
 Texts for spell-checking in /texts.*